Guest post from Mridu of Life Is Organized

 Print (or write) 5-10 coupons for your loved one and staple them together to make a small booklet.
 These can be tasks that get someone “off the hook” like No Dishes For A Week, or a Free Bed-Making Pass.
 It could also be “treats” like A Massage or Sundaes For Dinner.

 Decorate a jar with ribbon, get small notes of paper and a card with instructions that say: “Start the year with an empty jar and fill it with notes about good things that happen.
 Then, on New Year’s Eve, open it and read what awesome things happened over the year.”

 The way to a person’s heart is through their stomach, right?
 Bake or cook a family favorite and spoil someone you care about.

 TIP: Place your freshly baked goods in a decorative tin that can be reused throughout the year.

 Why not invite friends and/or family for a night of fun at your place?
 Create an invite for a memorable way to enjoy time with your loved ones after you’ve recovered from the holiday madness.

 Help someone create an experience for themselves all year long.
 Often times people have the intention of starting this meaningful habit, but need the tools to get it started.

 6. Make a themed gift basket.

 Add fun and useful items to create an enjoyable memory for someone special.

-– A Family Night basket with a board game, pack of cards, bag of chips and a liter of lemonade.
+– A Family Night basket with a board game, a pack of cards, a bag of chips, and a liter of lemonade.

 – A Girl’s Night basket including nail polishes, magazines, drinks, and furry slippers.